pystol/pystol-docs/docs/development_guide.md

 ```

 To finish executing the **pingtest** role installed from the previously defined source.

+## Open the Pods -> The executed pod -> Go bellow to the arguments section

+If you copy/paste the command in a node we will execute the same.
+For debugging purposes

 ## Listing Pystol actions and retrieving execution results